inunix3/wetris/README.md

 If you have found a problem or have a suggestion, feel free to open an issue or send a pull request.
 I'd appreciate it.

+## Notice

+Used font is **The PC Paint Font Collection** made by [codeman38](https://www.zone38.net/font/).

+Graphics were made in Aseprite, sound effects in MilkyTracker and Audacity.

 ## License

 wetris is licensed under the [MIT license](LICENSE.md).